What this article is all about:

 The absolute best route to take is to work with an experienced real estate agent that specializes in foreclosure home sales.
 This is not just because they will have better access to available listings, but also because foreclosure transactions are very different from conventional real estate sales.
 You will want someone that can guide you through all of the twists and turns.

-Foreclosure sale ads from the U.S. Department of Veterans Affairs (VA) and the Federal Housing Administration (FHA) are posted in newspapers on a regular schedule; Legal notices of default also run in newspapers.
+Foreclosure sale ads from the VA and the FHA are posted in newspapers on a regular schedule.
+Legal notices of default also run in newspapers.

-Also, you can check online public records and the county courthouse.
+You can also check online public records and the county courthouse.
 This is where all real estate transactions for a property in that county are recorded.

 This is where working with a specialized foreclosure agent can come in handy.
 Often times the agent can get their hands on a recent inspection report, saving you time and money before you decide to move forward.